jvandemo/angular-filter-pack/README.md

 # Filter Pack for AngularJS

-Useful filters for your AngularJS application.
+AngularJS filters are awesome and convenient.

+Unfortunately AngularJS only contains a few basic filters.

+This filter pack conveniently provides your AngularJS application with an additional set of filters.

+Lightweight and tested.

 ## Installation